HomeLos AngelesStudio City

 Your Savings in Studio City

-What You Keep at Closing - Studio City Price Points
+What You Keep with a Flat-Fee Agent - Studio City Price Points

 Based on a 2.5% seller commission offer - the most common rate in the Studio City market.
 Roman discloses the exact credit before any offer is written.